Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 During [=DRM system=] selection, the [=required capability set=] of each [=adaptation set=] is compared with the supported capability set of a [=DRM system=].
 As a result of this, each candidate [=DRM system=] is associated with zero or more [=adaptation sets=] that can be successfully presented using that [=DRM system=].

 It is possible that multiple [=DRM systems=] have the capabilities required to present some or all of the [=adaptation sets=].
-When multiple candidates exist, the DASH client SHOULD enable custom business logic to make the final decision.
+When multiple candidates exist, the DASH client SHOULD enable [=solution-specific logic and configuration=] to make the final decision.

 Note: Some sensible default behavior can be implemented in a generic way (e.g. the [=DRM system=] should be able to enable playback of both audio and video if both media types are present in the MPD).
 Still, there will still exist scenarios where the choices seem equivalent to the DASH client and an arbitrary choice needs to be made.

-The workflows defined in this document contain the necessary extension points to allow DASH clients to exhibit sensible default behavior and enable custom business logic to drive the choices in an optimal direction.
+The workflows defined in this document contain the necessary extension points to allow DASH clients to exhibit sensible default behavior and enable [=solution-specific logic and configuration=] to drive the choices in an optimal direction.

 ### Selecting the DRM system ### {#CPS-selection-workflow}